EconTab/EconTab/content/english/course/da_python-1.md

   -   Group training - INR 3999 | USD 499 (Non-Indians)
   -   Individual training - INR 5999 | USD 699 (Non-Indians)

+### Mode

+Online means will be used for communication and teaching.